PRODUCTION FROM THE FIELD

 The oil is offloaded to shuttle tankers, while the gas is transported to the Kårstø terminal in an 80-kilometre pipeline connected to the Åsgard Transport System (ÅTS).Status

-Skarv oil production is declining, and gas injection is important for oil recovery.
+The oil production from Skarv is declining, and gas injection is important for oil recovery.
 Gas blowdown has started in 2022 from parts of the reservoir and will continuously be evaluated.
 Work is ongoing to evaluate the potential of infill wells and prospects in the area.ACCRUED INVESTMENTS IN NOMINAL NOK

 Print illustration Download data ACCRUED INVESTMENTS IN NOMINAL NOK Download PDF Download as image (PNG)